fkitsantas/MIMIR-to-AES256-IV/README.md

 ## Overview

 This project serves as an experiment to upgrade a solution from .NET 5 to .NET 7.
 The original solution was developed in .NET 5 using Visual Studio 2022.
 It was designed to decrypt strings encrypted with MIMIR's TripleDES algorithm and re-encrypt them using AES-IV encryption.
-The end goal was to understand the intricacies of migrating from a legacy .NET version to the most current release, particularly in terms of references, dependencies, and backward compatibility.
+The end goal was to understand the intricacies of upgrading from a legacy .NET version to the most current release, particularly in terms of references, dependencies, and backward compatibility.

 ## Table of Contents